There are a wide variety of hospital posts on the Mid Sussex and Brighton GP Training Programme including:

 The Thursday morning training sessions are planned around the stated needs of the trainees and the GP curriculum and provide a variety of learning experiences.
 The sessions usually start with a GP-based session, for example discussing cases that trainees wish to talk about, something interesting, something good that happened, something bad that happened, something strange that happened!

-There are two – two day workshops each year, with the option for an overnight stay, much enjoyed by all.
+Each year there are two-day workshops, one at the end of the Autumn term and one in the Summer, with the option for an overnight stay, much enjoyed by all.
 A team building day is organised once each term allowing everyone to get together to share experiences and show off some of their skills outside of medicine.
 We have found that trainees learn more effectively in a supportive environment.
 There are of course additional social events throughout the year, usually organised by the trainees themselves.

 Most trainees want to work locally after completion of their GP Training Programme and stay in touch both with the Training Programme and with each other.